Back pay for unpaid wages and overtime: Who qualifies?

 California overtime rules also include “double time” where employers are required to pay double the regular rate of pay for all hours worked over 12 hours in a day and all hours worked over eight hours on the seventh consecutive day of work.

 Some workers are exempt from overtime wages.
-Unlike other states which exempt all salaried workers, California requires businesses to pay salaried workers overtime wages unless they fall into specific exempt roles.
+California requires businesses to pay salaried workers overtime wages unless they fall into specific exempt roles.
 For example, executive, administrative or professional employees and outside salespersons are exempt from overtime.
 However, each of these roles are defined under California law, meaning that exemptions may have exemptions.
 An experienced labor law attorney can help navigate these requirements and determine if you are owed overtime wages.

-For hourly workers, one potential legal violation is that their time entries are “rounded”, which results in them potentially losing out on overtime they may be owed.
-“Rounding” of time occurs when an employee does not pay employees to the minute, but instead “rounds” the time entry to the nearest quarter hour.
-So, for instance, if an employee were to clock in at 10:57, the entry would be “rounded” to 11:00, resulting in a loss of three minutes of pay.
+One potential legal violation for hourly workers is that their time entries are “rounded.”
+That results in them potentially losing out on overtime they may be owed.
+“Rounding” of time occurs when an employee does not pay employees to the minute.
+Instead they “round” the time entry to the nearest quarter hour.
+For instance, if an employee were to clock in at 10:57, the entry would be “rounded” to 11:00, resulting in a loss of three minutes of pay.
 In most circumstances, this is illegal under California law.

-If you suspect that you are not being paid overtime properly, either because incentive pay/bonuses are not factored in to your overtime rate of pay or because your time is subject to “rounding,” you should consult with a lawyer.
+If you suspect you are not being paid overtime properly, either because incentive pay/bonuses are not factored into your overtime rate or because your time is subject to “rounding,” you should consult with a lawyer.

 California labor laws: rest and meal breaks

-California law guarantees most workers regular meal and rest breaks based on the amount of time they work.
+California law guarantees most workers regular meal and rest breaks based on their work time.

-An employee that works five hours or more in a day is guaranteed an uninterrupted 30-minute unpaid meal break.
+Employees who work five hours or more daily are guaranteed an uninterrupted 30-minute unpaid meal break.
 When working more than 12 hours in a day, employees are guaranteed an additional 30-minute break.
 For every four hours worked in a day, employees get a 10-minute rest period.

 Meal breaks must be “uninterrupted” to count under California law.
-This means that workers must be relieved of all duty and may not be discouraged from taking their breaks.
-Employees who are forced to remain on duty during meal periods may only do so if the nature of their work prevents an uninterrupted break, if the on-duty meal periods are agreed to in writing and if the breaks are paid.
+Workers must be relieved of all duty and may not be discouraged from taking breaks.
+Employees who are forced to remain on duty during meal periods may only do so if the nature of their work prevents an uninterrupted break.
+This is also true if the on-duty meal periods are agreed to in writing and the breaks are paid.

-Businesses may not automatically apply rest and meal breaks to employee time sheets while not actually allowing workers their full, uninterrupted break periods.
+Businesses may not automatically apply rest and meal breaks to employee time sheets without allowing workers their full, uninterrupted break periods.

 Employers who fail to grant these rest and meal breaks may be required to pay penalties for missed breaks.
 For each missed meal or rest break, employers must pay an additional hour of pay at a worker’s regular rate.

-One common way that employees are denied meal or rest breaks is by being forced to remain on the company premises during them, or by being required to perform any sort of work duty during the breaks.
-For instance, if an employer requires that an employee stay inside the workplace during their meal or rest breaks, this amounts to a non-compliant “captive” break.
-Or, even if the employee is allowed to leave the workplace, if the employee is required to carry a walkie-talkie or respond to phone calls that come in during the break the break, the employee is not receiving legal breaks.
-In fact, even if the phone never rings while the employee is on their break but is expected to answer it if it did ring, it is still potentially a non-compliant break.
+One way employees are denied meal or rest breaks is by being forced to remain on the company premises during breaks.
+Another way is by being required to perform any work duty during the breaks.
+For instance, an employer requires that an employee stay inside the workplace during their meal or rest breaks.
+This amounts to a non-compliant “captive” break.
+The employee is not receiving legal breaks if they are allowed to leave the workplace but must carry a walkie-talkie or respond to phone calls during the break.
+Even if the phone never rings while the employee is on their break but they are expected to answer it if it does, it is still potentially a non-compliant break.

 California labor laws: expense reimbursement